Skip to main content

 Vitumbua

-Small, spongy, and slightly sweet rice cakes flavored with cardamom and coconut milk, cooked in cast iron pans.
-Often eaten for breakfast or as a snack.
+Small, spongy rice cakes, faintly sweet, made with cardamom and coconut milk and cooked in dimpled cast iron pans.
+A common breakfast or snack.

 Allergens: